Despite Army chief's warning, video of jawan singing complaints surfaces

 The post shows a soldier singing of bad living conditions, 'pickle on roti', and restrictions on leave, among other things.

-A day after Army Chief Bipin Rawat (pictured above) warned soldiers against posting grievances on social media, a video of a jawan singing of alleged problems troops face on duty has surfaced, The Hindu reported on Monday.
+A day after Army Chief General Bipin Rawat (pictured above) warned soldiers against posting grievances on social media, a video of a jawan singing of alleged problems troops face on duty has surfaced, The Hindu reported on Monday.
 Rawat on Sunday had said personnel posting their complaints on social media platforms could be being punished by their authorities.

-The video shows a Sikh soldier singing of unsatisfactory living conditions, the “pickle on roti” given to them while superiors eat at starred hotels, and restrictions on leave among other matters.
+The video shows a Sikh soldier singing of unsatisfactory living conditions, the “pickle on roti” given to them while superiors eat at starred hotels and restrictions on leave among other matters.
 “It has been 10 months now, I am not getting days off; all the tears have fallen from her eyes.
 One who is married to us, she feels neither married nor unmarried,” the soldier sings.

 Rawat’s statement, at the Army Day parade in Delhi on January 15, had followed videos posted by soldiers and paramilitary personnel complaining about the quality of food, alleged discriminatory behaviour and poor infrastructure.
 “A few colleagues are using social media to draw the media’s attention to their problems.
 It affects the morale of the jawans and thereby the army...
 You can be held guilty of a crime... and get punished,” Rawat had said.